respawn-app/FlowMVI/docs/debugging.md

 }
 ```

-?> If you're building a small pet project, you may omit this complicated setup and just use conditional
-installation if you know the risks you are taking.

 ## Step 2: Connect the client on Android

 ?> You can skip this step if you don't target Android

-On all platforms except the android, we can just use the default host and port for debugging (localhost).
+On all platforms except Android, we can just use the default host and port for debugging (localhost).
 But if you
 use an external device or an emulator on Android, you need to configure the host yourself.

-For emulators, the plugin will use the emulator host by default `10.0.2.2`.
+For emulators, the plugin will use the emulator host by default (`10.0.2.2`).
 We will need to allow cleartext traffic on
-that hosts and our local network hosts
+that host and our local network hosts

 In your `common-arch` module we created earlier, or in the `app` module, create a network security configuration
 **for debug builds only**.